encoway/edu/readme.md

 Event Driven Updates (EDU) helps decoupling components of AJAX heavy JSF UIs.

 EDU does so by allowing components to request being re-rendered/updated based on an **event**.
-An event in terms of EDU is just a name through which it can be referenced by a triggering component e.g., *configuration-changed*.
+An event in terms of EDU is just a name through which it can be referenced by a triggering component, e.g., *configuration-changed*.

 ## Demo